Field & Specialties

 M.A.
 Department of English, University of Delhi, 2008

 B.A.
-Gargi College, University of Delhi, English (Honors), 2005
+Gargi College, University of Delhi, English (Honors) with History and Hindi

 I am a Ph.D candidate in history and a 2014-15 Praxis Fellow in Digital Humanities at the University of Virginia.
 I have always been curious about why and how people make their homes in new places, and am currently pursuing this question through my dissertation on nationalisms and citizenship claims directed against the postcolonial Indian state.
 My research is focused on migration across the Himalayas in the second half of the twentieth century, and I am broadly interested in issues of statelessness, exile, and citizenship in postcolonial South Asia.
 My research has been supported by the Taraknath Das Foundation at Columbia University, the Mercatus Center at George Mason University, the Virginia Foundation for Humanities, the Institute for Humane Studies, and the Institute of the Humanities and Global Cultures at the University of Virginia.
 I recently completed a USAID commissioned study on “Risk and Resistance in Response to Women’s Increased Civic and Political Participation in the Global South” as part of an interdisciplinary faculty-student collaboration.
 I was trained in literary studies (M.Phil., M.A., and B.A. degrees) at the University of Delhi, where I also taught as an Assistant Professor and Lecturer of English from 2008-13.

 2017 Reviewof Richard P. Tucker, A Forest History of India, Himalaya: The Journal of the Association for Nepal and Himalayan Studies (Vol. 37, No. 2).

 2016 Reviewof Uther E. Charlton-Stevens, Decolonising Anglo-Indians: Strategies for a Mixed Race Community in Late Colonial India during the First Half of the Twentieth Century, Dissertation Reviews.

-2017 “Risk and Resistance in Response to Women’s Increased Civic and Political Participation in the Global South,”USAID Democracy Fellows and Grants Program.
+2017 “Increasing the Civic and Political Participation of Women in the Global South: Understanding the Risk of Strong Resistance,”USAID and IIE Research and Innovation Series.
 Co-authored with Denise Walsh, Vanessa Ochs, Dannah Dennis, Paromita Sen, and Catalina Vallejo.

 Corcoran Department of History, University of Virginia, Instructor of Record

-Migration in Modern South Asia: History, Literature, Film, Ephemera (January 2018)
+Migration in Modern South Asia: History, Literature, Film, Ephemera (2018)

-Twentieth Century South Asia (Summer 2017)
+Twentieth Century South Asia (2017)

-International Studies Office, University of Virginia, Instructor
+International Studies Office, University of Virginia, Instructor of Record

-Identity in Translation: Critical Orientation, Reflection, and Engagement (CORE) Program (Spring and Summer 2018)
+Identity in Translation: Critical Orientation, Reflection, and Engagement (CORE) Program (2017- 2018)